fraterrisus/walkthroughs/deathlord/index.md

 When you start the game, tell it you have two drives, and load the images for Scenario A and B into drives 1 and 2.
 That way the game will manage which disk your party is currently on, and you won't have to swap disk images in and out.
 Of course, there are reasons you might *want* to manage the disk images yourself...

-**Save-scumming:** Whenever a random boon is bestowed upon you (i.e. random hit points from training, or the effects of a magic pool), save your game and back it up, then do the thing.
+**Save-scumming:** Whenever a random boon is about to be bestowed upon you (i.e. random hit points from training, or the effects of a magic pool), save your game and back it up, then do the thing.
 If you're not happy with the result, reload.
 This is even easier if you use an emulator with save states; in linapple, hit `(F12)` to save the emulator state and `(F11)` to reload.
 This way you can maximize your HP per level and always get +1 to the stat you want from magic pools.

 **Disk-swapping:** Most story progress in the game is based on inventory: you can't see Hell Island unless you have the Sharktooth.
 However, each town also saves some state about itself on the Scenario disks.
 If you turn a town against you, it saves a bit of information to disk so the next time you come back it remembers.
 If you ever want to reset the state of a town, here's how: